By Lubna Hamdan

 Fellow user Muhammad Waqas said he is guilty of committing some of the road violations shown in the video.

 "I have been driving and my wife has kept on passing our kid forward and backward.
 It's very dangerous.
-We will be very careful for our own safety and for the rest of people," he wrote on the Dubai Police Facebook page.For all the latest transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+We will be very careful for our own safety and for the rest of people," he wrote on the Dubai Police Facebook page.transport news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.